jussi-kalliokoski/stupid.js/README.md

 ## Basics

 Everything in this coding style aims at consistency.
-If something you think something isn't consistent, please file an issue.
+If you think something isn't consistent, please file an issue.

 ### Control structures with blocks